 When it comes to the best DARK gray paint colours, it’s ALL in the undertones.
 And not just that, it’s about MATCHING these undertones to your interior finishes – regardless of your personal tastes.
-This means that if your home loves a violet undertone and you don’t, you might need to take a deep cleansing breath (and a glass
+This means that if your home loves a violet, blue or green undertone, and you don’t, you might need to take a deep cleansing breath (and a glass

 OR TEN of wine helps) and focus on what your home is asking for.

 For those of you hoping for the EVER-ELUSIVE perfectly neutral gray, I hate to pop your paint parachute, but grays have undertones.
 And not just gray paint colours, but gray SURFACES too.
 That gray tile that looks pretty darn neutral?
 Yup.
 Your sectional sofa that’s the perfect dark charcoal?
 You bet your booty it does.
 Even your brand new white quartz countertop with gray veining – it too has undertones.
 Once you figure out the undertones of your interior finishes, it will be easier to pick the best paint colour to go with them (if your room is a blank slate, then focus more on the exposure of your room).

 As for the hues you can expect to see, warm gray paint colours will have either violet or green undertones, whereas cool gray paint colours lean into BLUE, violet or green (often a blend).